 - Creative Writing Seminar (0-2)

-The normal time it takes to get the degree is two years.
+The normal time it takes to complete the degree is two years.

 * This course must be taken in the first semester of study.